Explore Charleston: Tourism Board Art Direction and Shoot Production

 • Meet tight production timeline for print and digital deliverables

-Strategy We developed a comprehensive visual research approach:
+Strategy: a comprehensive visual research approach

 • Curated network of California photographers, featuring Amanda Friedman's iconic poppy field cover